 I tried this recipe for Texas Cowboy Beans fromdelicious cornbread.
 I prepared these Texas Cowboy Beans as a side dish to go with some baby back ribs.
 My husband commented on the beans right away.
 He loved all the different beans with the ground beef.
 I will definitely be making these Texas Cowboy Beans again..
 I truly enjoy this cookbook.
 Read below on how you could win a copy of Gooseberry Patch’s Game-Day Cookbook.
 When reading this cookbook, these beans caught my eye as being so different from my standard baked beans.
 I just had to try them to see how they tasted.
 These Cowboy beans have a variety of bean types including butter beans, pork and beans, and kidney beans.
 They also have ground beef in them which makes them a meal all by themselves.
 I could see me fixing these beans as a meal with some

 I am giving away a copy of on my post about World’s Best Cookies.
 It is that easy!
-I will draw a lucky winner on June 21, 2013.
+I drew a lucky winner on June 21, 2013.
 I know you will enjoy this cookbook.
 It is filled with brunch ideas, munchies, salads & sandwiches, main dishes, touchdown treats, and stadium-size recipes for a crowd.
-Gooseberry Patch Cookbook’s are definitely some of my favorite.
+Gooseberry Patch Cookbooks are some of my favorite.
 They are collections of recipes from people all over the country who enjoy cooking.
 The recipes are down home and easy to prepare.
 I would love for you to win this cookbook and try some of these delicious recipes.